(add-oh traz-too-zuh-mab em-tan-seen)

 Do not start or stop taking any of these medicines without talking with your doctor(s) about all of the medicines you take.

-This drug can lower your blood platelet count, which can increase your risk of uncontrolled bleeding (see “Precautions”).
-If your platelet count becomes low, you may need to avoid other drugs or supplements that interfere with blood clotting, because they might further raise the risk of bleeding.
+This drug can increase your risk of uncontrolled bleeding (see “Precautions”).
+Drugs and supplements that interfere with blood clotting can increase this risk further.
 These include:

 - Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn) and many others